 High-performing people want high-performance buildings*.
 The cost of unwell workers represents 10% to 15% of annual global economic output, according to the Global Wellness Institute.
 But a high-performing, healthy workplace can boost engagement and productivity.

-Soletair Power — Carbon capture technology company in Finland
+Soletair Power — carbon capture

 Our technology captures CO₂ from the air in buildings and enhances global wellbeing.
 Soletair Power’s technology is behind the world’s first economically profitable P2X fuel production, produced from CO₂ captured directly from the air.
-Our compact, sleek and modular-designed air-capture products efficiently captures CO₂ from the indoor air by turning buildings into carbon sinks.
+Our compact, sleek and modular-designed air-capture products efficiently capture CO₂ from the indoor air by turning buildings into carbon sinks.
 Reduced carbon dioxide indoors increases human cognitive functions.